 The work had taken the better part of a week.
-More than this, it was as boring as my library teacher teaching us how to use the card indexing system.
+More than this, it was as boring as learning how to use the library’s card indexing system.
 Repetitive, uninspiring, completely the opposite of creative.
 Still, it wasn’t hard to do.
 So, on the crisp, bright Friday morning, I happily sent the invoice through to my client to pay, glad to get that project off my shoulders.
 Why, I even thought of popping down to a coffee shop and doing all of…nothing.
 But then came her reply.
 Strange, it was unlike her to comment on an invoice.
 She usually paid it immediately (she’s a gem, she really is).

 But, this time she had a problem with the invoice.
 I hadn’t charged enough, she said.
 Eh?
 Not enough?
 Nope.
 She refused to pay me what I invoiced her because, she said, it wasn’t what the work was worth.
 At this point, the bad voices started – You didn’t work that hard.
 It was so boring and repetitive, a chimp could probably have managed it.
 You even stalled a bit, taking longer coffee breaks and indulging in that afternoon snooze.
 How could you justify charging any more?